tarwn/lessthandot-hugo/blogs/content/posts/2014-01-07-testing-asynchronous-javascript-w-jasmine.md

 Prior to the 2.0 release, Jasmine used a pair of functions for latching to ensure the test fully executed before exiting.
 The latching method provides a runs() function for executing potentially asynchronous code and a waitsFor() function that polls a provided latch condition until it returns true (ready to continue).
 This works, but visually adds a bunch of noise to the test.

-Here is what it looks like when we write a test against asynchronous code that isn&#8217;t waiting for asynchronous operations:
+Here is what it looks like when we write a test against asynchronous code that isn't waiting for asynchronous operations:

 ```javascript
 it("won't be detected.
 It's executed without waiting for the asynchronous result", function(){